citizensadvice/energy-apps/docs/csr-table/README.md

 The data is updated quarterly, one quarter in arrears.
 For example, the data for April to June is published in September/October.

 The Digital Energy team liases with the Energy Policy to co-ordinate the upload, which is normally done by a content designer.
-If possible,
+Sometimes the Energy Policy team get the data into a draft form a few weeks before the publishing date.
+If possible, it's good to test this with the upload tool in the Content Playground environment, and flag any issues to the Digital Energy team.
+These might include:
+- typos in supplier names that show up as a name change in the upload tool
+- missing data
+- missing suppliers
+- change from ranked to small suppliers or vice versa
+- badly formatted data

 ## Contentful Entries